Warrior Scholar ProjectMake a smooth transition to college with the Warrior-Scholar Project!

 - Reinforce the academic skills that may have diminished since your last classroom experience.

-The Warrior-Scholar project is now accepting applications for its Summer 2016 Programs!
+The Warrior-Scholar project 2019 Application will open on September 1, 2018!
 Courses will run from June through August at colleges and universities throughout the country.

 Learn more and apply here today »